prisma/prisma1/content/03-Guides/02-Auth/07-Authentication-with-Facebook-for-React-&-Apollo.md

 </Instruction>

-You're using the `--template blank` option which just creates an empty project for you.
+You're using the `--template blank` option which just creates an empty Graphcool project for you.
 Since you're passing `graphcool` as the directory name to the `init` command, the CLI will also create this directory for you and put all generated files into it.

 Here is an overview of the generated files and the project structure which the CLI now created: